8th Street Redesign

 Can a permanent residential parking permit system be enacted for the townhomes that face 8th St, with no onsite parking?
 You could build more traffic calming features (trees, bumpouts, crosswalks, etc.), and ensure that visitors to Basecamp don't encroach on resident parking.

-Ann asked almost 4 years ago
+Ann asked over 4 years ago

 That would be outside of the scope of a redesign project for 8th Street.
 Not to say that it could not happen, simply that the redesign effort is likely not the ideal mechanism to accomplish it.